The Fairview System Credentialing Office (FSCO) provides a wide range of benefits to its contracted entities:

 - Fairview Southdale Hospital (Edina, MN)

-- M Health Ambulatory Surgery Center (Minneapolis, Minnesota)
+- M Health Ambulatory Surgery Center (Minneapolis, MN)

-- University of Minnesota Health Clinics and Surgery Center is a joint venture owned by Fairview and University of Minnesota Physicians
+- M Health Clinics (Minneapolis, MN) (joint venture owned by Fairview and University of Minnesota Physicians)

 - Ridges Surgery Center (Burnsville, MN)

-- University of Minnesota Medical Center (Minneapolis, MN.) - including University of Minnesota Health Maple Grove Clinics
+- University of Minnesota Medical Center (Minneapolis, MN) (includes East Bank, West Bank, University of Minnesota Masonic Children’s Hospital and University of Minnesota Health Maple Grove Clinics)

 Scope of Services: